 - Bake for 4 minutes, then remove the baking sheet from the oven and flip each strip over.
 Bake for another 2 minutes, or until the tortilla strips have crisped up to your liking.

-- Once done, remove the tortilla strips from the baking sheet immediately and place in a bowl or on a plate to cool completely.
+- Once done, remove the tortilla strips from the baking sheet immediately and spread out on a plate or large bowl to cool completely.
 Once cooled, store at room temperature in an air-tight container or in a sealable plastic bag with all of the excess air pressed out.